 Christ Jesus.”
 Philippians 4:4-7

-To plant a tree in memory of Helen Louise Weaver, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Helen Louise Weaver, please visit our floral store.